top of page

 • Policy changes that prioritize equity in small business development

-Our Call to Action.
+Our Call to Action for Change

 Entrepreneurs, business owners, and community supporters: unite in demanding the restoration and expansion of minority business resources in Washington.
 Your voices matter in shaping an inclusive economic future.